h-e-g/CNN_aDNA/CNN/README_CNN.md

 1 - For cross validations.
 CNN_aDNA.py outputs a tabulated text file storing the CNN predictions for the simulated pseudo-emprical datasets.
-"name_model" is the name of the CNN model defined by users in the setting file 'SETTINGS_MAIN.txt'.
-Here, it was set to be 'My_CNN_architecture'.
+'name_model' is the name of the CNN model defined by users in the setting file 'SETTINGS_MAIN.txt'. name_model

 	- '/crossval/pred_crossvalidation_' + name_model + '.txt'
 	column 1	"true_s"	True s value ( value used to simulated pseudo-empirical data for cross s)